agx/feedbackd/doc/Event-naming-spec-0.0.0.md

 - *message-new-cellbroadcast*: The event used when a new cell broadcast message is received.
 - *power-plug*: The power cable has been plugged in.
 - *power-unplug*: The power cable has been unplugged.
+- *message-missed-notification*: The event used when a notification was shown but not seen by the user. (*deprecated*)
+- *notification-missed-generic*: The event used when a generic notification was shown but not seen by the user.
+This event is usually only used by the notification server.
+- *notification-new-generic*: The event used when a generic notification is shown to the user.
+This event is usually only used by the notification server.

 #### Input Events